In C#, tuples are lightweight data structures that allow grouping multiple values of different types into a single unit.

 Tuples can also be used as parameters in methods, allowing multiple values to be passed in a single unit:

-// Method that displays information of a person using a tuple as parameter
+// Method that displays information about a person using a tuple as a parameter

 public static void ShowInformation((string name, int age) person)